-There's always a lot of talk in the language learning community about studying with SRS flashcards.
+There's always a lot of talk in the language learning community about SRS flashcards for studying.

 I think it can get confusing at times because most programs available offer a huge array of options, functions and features – many more than you'll ever need.

-As with so many things with language learning, it's possible to over-think the flashcard thing.
+As with so many things with language learning, it's possible to overthink the language flashcards thing.
 Are there lots of options?
 Yes.
 Does that mean we have to use them all?
 No.

-They're for learning the thing.
 Forget those fancy settings and options.
-Are you actually doing the thing everyday?
+Remember that the flashcard study system is for learning the thing you need to know.
+Are you actually doing the thing every day?
 Yes?
 Okay, good.

-Only once you are studying everyday should you start to worry about things like spaced repetition intervals and stats tracking.
+Only once you are studying every day should you start to worry about things like spaced repetition intervals (srs method) and stats tracking.

-However, once you've built the habit and got the routine in place, there are a lot of interesting discussions to be had about how to use the more intricate functions of flashcard programs and Ville from Finland got in touch with a few questions.
+However, once you've built the habit and got the routine in place, there are a lot of interesting discussions to be had about how to use the more intricate functions of flashcard study programs.

 I'm a beginning polyglot and I have a couple of questions about the use of Flashcards Deluxe (or any flashcards app for that matter).

-1) Do You Use The Spaced Repetition System Or Leitner?
+1) Do You Use Spaced Repetition (SRS) Or The Leitner Method?

-I've used both in the past, but these days I tend just to use SRS.
+I've used both in the past, but these days I tend just to use SRS learning.
 I find Leitner a little bit rudimentary.
 When you get a card right it gets placed in the next deck up and will eventually make it to the top deck.

 The problem for me is that you won't meet those cards in the higher decks again unless you specifically select those decks to study.
 And how often do you train a deck that contains only language that you know very well?

-2) Do You Stuff All Your Words Under Just One Huge Deck?
+2) Do You Stuff All Your Language Flashcards Under One Huge Deck?

 …or rather in multiple decks of, say, 50 cards?
 I'm asking this because I've heard of people who go through the same cards over and over with the SRS even for years.
 (I don't see a way of doing this except if you stuff everything under one huge deck.)